arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 sudo fdisk -l
 ```

 The SD card usually appears as `/dev/mmcblk0` or `/dev/sdX`.
-Where X can be a, b, c, etc. depending on other storage devices connected.
+Where X can be a, b, c, etc. depending on other connected storage devices.

 Before accessing the contents of the microSD card, it needs to be mounted.
 First, create a directory that will serve as the mount point: